Trinity County Vehicle Impound Guide

 Once you've retrieved your vehicle, take these important steps:

-Report any damage to the impound lot manager immediately and obtain a written acknowledgement of your report.
+- Report Any Damage to the Lot Manager in Writing: Report any damage to the impound lot manager immediately and obtain a written acknowledgement of your report before you drive away.
 This documentation is crucial if you need to file a claim for damages later.

-This guide provides a starting point for retrieving your vehicle after a DUI arrest in Trinity, TX.
+This guide provides a starting point for retrieving your vehicle after a DUI arrest in Trinity County, TX.
 Remember, acting quickly is crucial to minimize costs and prevent further complications.
 Good luck!